- An Overview Of Expungement

 Where Is the Motion Filed?

-I strongly recommend having a New Jersey expungements attorney do this, because they would need to make sure they had dotted all their I’s, crossed all their T’s and put all the information in the petition that is required by statute.
+I strongly recommend having a New Jersey expungement attorney do this because they would need to make sure they had dotted all their I’s, crossed all their T’s and put all the information in the petition that is required by statute.
 The prosecutor handles expungements on behalf of the state of New Jersey, and I see a lot of people in court whose petition has been objected to by the prosecutor because they had forgotten to put in one of their other arrests, charges or convictions in there.
-It may be a very small charge, but it’s necessary to put in all of your criminal history, including out-of-state charges into the record.
+It may be a very small charge, but it’s necessary to put in all of your criminal histories, including out-of-state charges into the record.

 The person doesn’t need to provide fingerprints; those are only needed to get their criminal history, so as to make sure they disclosed everything.
 The person can get them done as a side note, to make sure they have everything, by going to the New Jersey State Police website, going into the fingerprint section and setting up an appointment, at which time their fingerprints will be digitally scanned and the state police will send them their criminal history within about four weeks.